-The goal of the program is to provide hands-on experience in the field of urban forestry and community engagement.
-Successful applicants will receive formal training and mentorship to develop the skills needed to lead a community tree tour and tree mulching event, and will help to establish Adopt-A-Park-Tree projects in select Toronto parks.
+The goal of the program is to provide hands-on experience in the field of arboriculture, urban forestry and community engagement.
+Successful applicants will receive formal training and mentorship to develop the skills needed to lead a community tree tour, host tree care events and help a community increase its local tree canopy.

 - Completing LEAF’s Tree Tenders Volunteer Tree Training Program – 15 hours of arboriculture training led by local professionals.
-The session is held in early May.
-Exact dates and times will be posted shortly.
+The session is held in late April/early May.
+Each of the four classes are mandatory.

-- Attending skill-building workshops and mentored activities focusing on arboriculture and community engagement.
-Meetings occur weekly starting in May though September on Thursday evenings from 6:00 - 8:30 p.m.
+- Attending skill-building workshops and mentored-activities focusing on arboriculture and community engagement.
+Meetings occur weekly on Tuesdays evenings from late April to mid September.

 - Participating in peer-feedback and career-planning sessions